rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Kohler's ranking: %.3f" % corr['correlation'])
     Fitness of Kohler's ranking: 0.868

-Here, we find a slightly better fitness (0.868), as is given with Slater's (0.844) or Copeland's crisp rules (0.857).
-A further ranking rule is based on a prudent pairwise construction of linear orders that avoids on the fly any cycling pairs of alternatives.
+Here, we find an even better fitness (0.868) when compared with Slater's (0.844) or Copeland's crisp rule (0.857).

 Tideman's Ranked-Pairs rule
 ...........................

+A further ranking heuristic is based on a prudent incremental construction of linear orders that avoids on the fly any cycling pairs of alternatives.
 The Ranked-Pairs rule may by formulated as follows:

     1. Rank the ordered pairs (*x*, *y*) of alternatives in decreasing order of the outranking characteristic values;
     2. Consider the pairs in that order (ties are resolved by a lexicographic rule):